markstory/cakephp-spekkoek/README.md

   a middleware object that helps encapsulate the existing CakePHP dispatch process.
 * `Spekkoek\Server` Is the entry point for a request/response.
-It consumes an application, and emits the response to the server API.
+It consumes an application, and returns a response.
+The server's emit() method can be used to emit a response to the webserver SAPI.

 There are PSR7 middleware versions of all the CakePHP core DispatchFilters.
 These are intended to be long term replacements for the CakePHP dispatch